-I remember spending hours everyday reading the Scriptures.
-I do not know how this came about, but one day I shared with my grandmother what I was going through.
+I remember spending hours every day reading the Scriptures.
+I don’t know how this came about, but one day I shared with my grandmother what I was going through.
 She told me that she was praying for me, along with a group of other elderly ladies (my grandmother is the only professing believer in my whole family).
 She told me that Jesus had died for sinners and that there was forgiveness for me, and I remember that immediately the hair on my head stood up.
 I left her house and ran all the way home (over 1 mile), being carried along by adrenaline.

-So, I began to go with my grandmother to her church, but I only went for a couple of months.
-Then I proved be the kind of soil that Jesus describes, which, after receiving the word and producing some fruit, then ceases to be fruitful due to the cares of the world.
+I began to go with my grandmother to her church, but I only went for a couple of months.
+I proved to be the kind of soil that Jesus describes, which, after receiving the word and producing some fruit, then ceases to be fruitful due to the cares of the world.

 Although I was involved in several sins from that time in my life until about six years ago (when I was converted), I am not exaggerating when I say that the experience that I had when I was eleven had a life-changing impact on me.
 The experience left such an impression that literally every day when I woke up and when I went to bed, I thought about God and about my miserable condition before Him.

 God did two things at this point that helped me to “return to God.”
 The house where our rock band practiced was involved with a cult, and one day some supernatural things happened that really scared me.
-I had already participated in some spiritist type games before and I had experienced perceiving a malevolent spirit.
-One day while we were at this house I had a similar experience, but this time it was more intense than before.
+I had already participated in some spiritist type games before, and I had experienced perceiving a malevolent spirit.
+One day while we were at this house, I had a similar experience, but this time it was more intense than before.
 I became very scared because several things began to happen.
 Not long after this the owner of the house tried to commit suicide.

-The change in my style of life was very radical.
+The change in my style of life was extreme.
 My mother was very opposed to my new faith.
 She was scared and thought that I had turned into a fanatic.
 Those who had been my friends had interventions where they tried to tell me that what I was doing was not good, and they even read up on atheistic arguments to try to get me to return to my old ways.
 Since I was converted during my next to last year of high school, my friends at school also tried to get me to turn back.
 But, by the grace of God, I was able to share the gospel with many and to give a good testimony with my life in those places.

-Something else that has affirmed me in my calling is the way that I have seen God, in his mercy, use me as an instrument to bring about the salvation of the lost and the edification of believers.
-Most of all I have seen God’s blessing on our church plant in Rosario.
+Something else that has affirmed me in my calling is the way that I have seen God, in His mercy, use me as an instrument to bring about the salvation of the lost and the edification of believers.
+Most of all, I have seen God’s blessing on our church plant in Rosario.